Sardar (2022 film): Box office

 Sardar opened to 380 screens in Tamil Nadu on the first day and grossed ₹3.7 crore in the state, and ₹5.75–6 crore (US$660,000–690,000) worldwide, according to trade analyst Ramesh Bala.
 The Times of India, however, reported that the film ₹8 crore worldwide.
 While Bala initiated that the film had a dull opening due to the competition between Sivakarthikeyan's Prince and the holdover Ponniyin Selvan: I, also starring Karthi, it saw growth on its evening and night shows, owing to positive word of mouth.
 The film grossed around ₹10 crore on its second day, with the two-day collections being reported ₹18 crore.
 On its third day, the film grossed ₹7 crore, becoming the highest grossing film in that weekend.

 The film further saw growth on its fourth day (24 October), coinciding Diwali, performing well ahead of Sivakarthikeyan's Prince.
 Besides its performance in Tamil Nadu, the film collected ₹7 crore from the Telugu states and ₹7 crore in Kerala during the first four days of its release.
 By the end of its fifth day, the film earned ₹10 crore resulted in its five-day gross accounting to ₹50 crore.
 The collections in Tamil Nadu during the extended opening weekend (21–25 October) were around ₹50 crore.
 Owing to the commercial performance, screenings of the film increased from 380 to 500 in its second weekend with the film being moved to main screens across multiplexes.

 By the end of its tenth day, the film grossed ₹85 crore.
 As of 7 November 2022, the film's worldwide earnings were accounted to be ₹103.50 crore, becoming Karthi's third film to cross ₹100 crore at the box office, after Kaithi (2019) and Ponniyin Selvan: I.

-Sequel
+Prequel and Sequel

-At the film's success meet, Karthi and MIthran announced the sequel for the film being titled Sardar 2.
+At the film's success meet, Karthi and Mithran announced the sequel for the film being titled Sardar 2.
 An announcement teaser for the same was screened during the event and officially released online.
 The film began production on 12 July 2024 and completed by March 2025, with filming taking place in Chennai, Hyderabad, Bangkok, Luton, Madurai and Kochi.
 S. J. Suryah was cast as the main antagonist, while Malavika Mohanan, Ashika Ranganath and Rajisha Vijayan as the female leads, the latter of whom reprises her role from the predecessor.
+The Film is scheduled to be released on 10 September 2026.